czyys/dustforceguide/README.md

 If you went through the stock tutorials without carefully reading all the instructions then go back and do it now.
 They cover only some of the essentials, but it’s necessary to make sure you haven’t missed anything.

-One thing they don’t mention is the conditions to get a double S rank when completing a level.
+One of the things they don’t mention is the conditions to get a double S rank when completing a level.
 You need to:
 * collect all the dust in the level
 * clear all enemies
 * avoid dropping combo